-I have begun to wonder if some those critics had a personal vendetta against these directors, actors.
+I have begun to wonder if some of those critics had a personal vendetta against these directors and actors.
 I believe that if you don’t have anything good to say then just keep your mouth shut.

 One of the main reasons I’ve started up this site is to submit nothing but positive reviews for films that I’ve personally enjoyed and think you guys would as well.
 If I don’t like the film then I’ll just not write about it, it’s that simple.

 Anyways, this is probably the darkest Spanish thriller that I’ve seen to date.
 I found this film hugely entertaining and I thought the acting from the main character was exceptional (complete with mullet, tache, and big sunglasses).
 The director also deserves a mention for giving us a great Spanish noir thriller.

 The story follows a crooked cop called “Santos” who leaves a witness at the scene of a crime.
 We then follow this bent cop as he races against time to cover up his tracks.
 He is a cop at the end of the day so he knows what to do and it was actually very clever the way that this happens.